wp-plugins/ik-facebook/readme.txt

 == Changelog ==

+= 2.6.3.3 =
+* Update: a few more markup tweaks.

 = 2.6.3.2 =
-* Update: addesses some markup validation errors and warnings.
+* Update: addresses some markup validation errors and warnings.

 = 2.6.3.1 =
 * Update: replaces some deprecated functions.